frebergguru/Seats/README.md

 # Seats
-A simple seat booking system - Legacy code - NOT UPDATED ANYMORE
+A simple seat booking system

+**THIS PROJECT IS NOT UPDATED ANYMORE**

+Uploaded for historic purposes.